A History of the Amateur Woodworking Movement

 However, in addition to these and other tangible benefits, home ownership confers tremendous psychological advantages.
 Most Americans say that owning a home helps them make a better life for their children and lends stability to a marriage.

-Home ownership gives people freedom about such simple decisions about whether to plant a garden or own a pet.
 And homes represent an asset that can be borrowed against to finance an education, start a business, or cushions a family from economic crisis.

 Examples from studies in the social sciences which mention woodworking as a leisure time activity:

-"With the increase in home ownership and the availability of home tools, woodworking
+With the increase in home ownership and the availability of home tools, woodworking has gained in popularity ..."

-has gained in popularity ...""A person who enjoys woodworking may want to own the same kinds of tools as a ...
+A person who enjoys woodworking may want to own the same kinds of tools as a ... they will own their own homes, so home ownership can also be related. ..."

-they will own their own homes, so home ownership can also be related. ...""... frequently had space for relatively new male hobbies such as woodworking. ...
+... frequently had space for relatively new male hobbies such as woodworking. ...

-The nationalistic vision of Americans invested in home- ownership ...""Home ownership is a priority and a status symbol, and you could do well with ...
+The nationalistic vision of Americans invested in home- ownership ..."Home ownership is a priority and a status symbol, and you could do well with ...

 leisure-time hobbies such as woodworking, furniture refinishing, crafts, ..."

-1. Money: Not a factor exclusive to people who own their own homes, except perhaps when the home is fully owned.
+Not a factor exclusive to people who own their own homes, except perhaps when the home is fully owned.
 (See below.)
 But money is a factor in woodworking, to the extent that tools, especially high quality power tools, can be expensive.
-And investments don't end with purchase; woodworkers need to maintain their tools, including repairing them. in addition, the costs of wood for projects must be factored in.
+And investments don't end with purchase; woodworkers need to maintain their tools, including repairing them.
+Moreover, the costs of wood for projects must be factored in.
 On the other hand, the woodworking fraternity is not a "rich man's" club.
 It's just that money needs to be factored in.

 Historically -- as noted below -- it has not always been this way.
 As the graph below shows dramatically, since 1929, except for a few bumps, disposable incomes have enjoyed a remarkable upward trajectory.

-As a factor in this equation of home ownership and amateur woodworking, Time comes out looking very similar to Money.
 Without Leisure Time to dedicate woodworking -- as shown below, the workweek of the nineteenth century was a bleak 60 to 70 hours, seven days a week -- the amateur woodworking movement would not have materialized.

-3. Space: As noted below, home ownership has provided larger, more spacious living quarters, including basements and garages.
+As noted below, home ownership has provided larger, more spacious living quarters, including basements and garages.
 When owning a home, woodworkers can make needed changes in their work spaces.

-(Source: Robert Whaples, "Hours of Work in U.S. History" (Robert Whaples' web-based article on hours of work -- For this portion of the entry on home owneership, I have adapted material from Whaples' article on the history of economics website, Wake Forest University.
-Robert is a colleague from my academic days.)
+-- For this portion of the entry on home ownership, I have adapted material from Whaples' article on the history of economics website, Wake Forest University.
+Robert is a colleague from my academic days.

 In the 1800s, many Americans worked seventy hours or more per week.
 Today, the workweek's length has decreased to a typical 40 hours per week. considerably.
 The reduction in length of the workweek in America emerged from a political, "shorter-hours movement," and obviously a boon to an extended leisure-time activities.